 Keep in mind that there are countries that either put restrictions or completely banned crypto projects - a prominent example is BlockFi getting cease and desist order in July 2021.

 With this, always check if the project has necessary licenses and avoid investing in any project from a country that has banned cryptocurrencies, even if the coin itself is legal in other countries.
+This is to avoid any future legal trouble associated with your cryptocurrency investments based on a certain project location.

 Another aspect that is heavily influenced by the project’s location is its potential valuation.
 The number of loyal followers of a crypto project might depend on its location and marketing.
 Remember that a country where crypto is already widely used may succeed faster than in countries with less adoption.